aafi/MT-Final-Project/writeup.md

 The scoring is the accuracy measured against human annotated labels.

 ##The Challenge
-You can improve the parameter vector by using effective learning algorithms that optimize $\theta$.
+You can improve the parameter vector by using effective learning algorithms that optimize $$\theta$$.
 You can also improve the values assigned to the scores by using a function other than the naive average.

 Implement a version of a learning algorithm and some feature engineering to improve accuracy.
 Here are some ideas to improve the accuracy: